Coexisting Massive and Massless Dirac Fermions in Moire'-Reconstructed Bilayer Graphene: Results and Discussion

-Fig.~\ref{fig:fig1}(c) shows the Brown-Zak (BZ) oscillations~\cite{Jat202Natcomm} in the magnetoconductivity $G_{xx}=R_{xx}/(R_{xx}^2+R_{xy}^2)$ measured at $T = 100$~K. Here $R_{xx}$ and $R_{xy}$ represent the measured longitudinal and transverse resistance, respectively.
-At this elevated temperature, quantum oscillations are thermally suppressed, while BZ oscillations remain robust due to their origin in the commensurability between magnetic flux and the moir\'{e} lattice~\cite{doi:10.1126/science.aal3357,doi:10.1073/pnas.1804572115}.
-Fast Fourier transform (FFT) of the BZ oscillations gives a single peak at $f_{BZ} =33.2$~T (Fig.~\ref{fig:fig1}(d)), yielding $\lambda = (2h/{\sqrt{3}ef_{BZ}})^{1/2} = 12$~nm; the corresponding twist angle is $\theta = 0.60^\circ$ (Supplementary Information, Section~S3).

-Fig~\ref{fig:fig1}(e) shows the schematic electronic dispersion relation of the first and second electron and hole bands at the $K$ valley.
+Fig~\ref{fig:fig1}(c) shows the electronic dispersion relation of the first and second electron and hole bands at the $K$ valley.
 Along with the primary bands, one obtains moir\'{e}-reconstructed secondary bands appearing at carrier densities $\pm 4n_0$.
 The Brillouin zone corresponding to moir\'{e} superlattice is highlighted by the green hexagon.

+Strong Brown-Zak (BZ) oscillations~\cite{Jat202Natcomm, doi:10.1126/science.aal3357,doi:10.1073/pnas.1804572115,doi:10.1126/sciadv.aay8897} appear in the magnetoconductivity $G_{xx}=R_{xx}/(R_{xx}^2+R_{xy}^2)$ measured at $T = 100$~K (Fig.~\ref{fig:fig1}(d)).
+The oscillations exhibit a single Fourier peak at $f_{BZ} = 33.2$~T {and its weak second harmonic peak at $66.4$~T} (Fig.~\ref{fig:fig1}(e)), consistent with the same moir\'{e} periodicity (Section~S3 of SM~\cite{Note1}).
+The presence of these oscillations confirms high structural uniformity and a well-defined moir\'{e} potential landscape.

-Fig.~\ref{fig:fig2}(a) shows the measured longitudinal magnetoresistance $R_{xx}$ as a function of normalized carrier density $n/n_0$ and perpendicular magnetic field $B$.
-Distinct Landau fan patterns emerge from the primary band at $n/n_0=0$ and from the moir\'{e}-induced secondary bands at $n/n_0=\pm4$.
-Fig.~\ref{fig:fig2}(b) shows the magnetoresistance oscillations of the primary band as a function of the Landau level (LL) filling factor $\nu_{P} = nh/eB$.
+In the magnetotransport data (Fig.~\ref{fig:fig2}(a)), two distinct Landau fan patterns emerge-one from the primary BL band ($n/n_0=0$) and another from the moir\'{e}-induced secondary bands ($n/n_0=\pm4$). {The horizontal low-resistance features correspond to Brown-Zak oscillations at integer values of $\phi_0/\phi = q$ ($q \in \mathbb{Z}$)~\cite{doi:10.1126/science.aal3357,doi:10.1073/pnas.1804572115,Jat2024}.} Fig.~\ref{fig:fig2}(b) shows the magnetoresistance oscillations of the primary band as a function of the Landau level (LL) filling factor $\nu_{P} = nh/eB$.
 At low magnetic fields, the resistance minima occur at $\nu_{P} = 4m$ ($m \in \mathbb{Z}$), reflecting the four-fold spin--valley degeneracy characteristic of massive quasiparticles in bilayer graphene~\cite{Novoselov2006, PhysRevLett.96.086805, McCann_2013}.
 A line cut of the data at $B=1$~T (Fig.~\ref{fig:fig2}(c)) reveals this periodicity.
-Within the Diophantine equation framework, Eq.~\ref{diophantine}, these states correspond to $s=0$, $t=\nu_P$.